wp-plugins/advanced-uploader/readme.txt

 * First version uploaded to wordpress library.

 == Upgrade Notice ==
+= 1.3 =
+* updated to allow large uploads from editor
 = 1.2 =
 * updated to work with wordpress 3.9
 = 1.1 =